 • There are 85 Animal Welfare Clubs across Jordan

-• Workshops and classes are run 126 schools across the country
+• Workshops and classes are run in 126 schools across the country

-• SPANA’s educational centre in Amman provides children with animal welfare classroom activities and tours of the clinic to see working animals being treated.
+• SPANA’s education centre in Amman provides children with animal welfare classroom activities and tours of the centre to see working animals being treated.
 Children get the chance to experience handling rabbits and guineas pigs which helps to develop positive attitudes and empathy towards animals.

 MEET THE COUNTRY DIRECTOR – DR GHAZI MUSTAFA

 What is it like working for SPANA in Jordan?